gofynd/fdk-client-kotlin/documentation/platform/COMPANYPROFILE.md

-This API allows to view all the locations asscoiated to a company.
+This API allows to view all the locations associated to a company.

 *Returned Response:*